emriti/tea-app/readme.md

-# Background
 Hi All,

 I'm trying to learn about multipath in Kubernetes Ingress.
 First of all, I'm using minikube for this tutorial, I created a simple Web API using node js.

 ## NodeJS Code
-In this nodeJS I created a simple Web API, with routing and controller
+In this nodeJS, I created a simple Web API, with routing and controller

 ### server.js
 ```javascript